buckaroo-it/Magento2_GraphQL/README.md

 ```

 - Place order request example: In order to place a order you will need to the following 3 steps:
-  - Set the payment method on the card with the required additional parameters using the default `setPaymentMethodOnCart` and the `buckaroo_additional` property
+  - Set the payment method on the cart with the required additional parameters using the default `setPaymentMethodOnCart` and the `buckaroo_additional` property
   - Set the return url using our custom migration `setBuckarooReturnUrl` required in order for the payment engine to redirect back to your application after the payment was completed/canceled/failed
   - Finally execute the the default `placeOrder` that will return a redirect url for the payment engine to complete the payment